Quincy, Illinois: River

 Quincy is home to the northernmost port on the Mississippi River for 12-month barge traffic.
 The municipal barge dock currently serves multiple industries in the South Quincy Development District.
 The Mid America Intermodal Port Commission is working to secure funding for an additional multimillion-dollar intermodal port facility.

 Public transit

 Quincy Transit Lines provides fixed-route and paratransit bus service throughout Quincy.
 There are four fixed routes, and each route is split into two branches.
 Those routes run Monday–Saturday, between 6:00 am and 6:00 pm.
 During Sundays and holidays, Quincy Transit Lines operates a pared-down version of the fixed-route system that is made up of two routes – the North route and the South route.

 Quincy Transit Lines route Route 4 stops near the city's Amtrak station at Wissman Lane/30th Street intersection.

 Health and medicine

 Quincy is home to Blessing Hospital and Quincy Medical Group.
 Specialty areas include a cancer center, cardiovascular center, outpatient surgery center, Level 2 trauma center, and rehabilitation.
 Blessing also operates the Blessing Rieman College of Nursing.

+In August 2015, an outbreak of Legionnaires' disease resulted in 13 deaths and 74 infections at the Illinois Veterans' Home in Quincy.